thanos-io/thanos/docs/proposals/201901-read-write-operations-bucket.md

 > 7 .
 To schedule delete operation, delete `meta.json` file.
 All components will exclude this block and compactor will do eventual deletion assuming the block is partially uploaded.
 [Compactor change needed]

 We schedule deletions instead of doing them straight away for 3 reasons:

 * Readers that have loaded this block can still access index and metrics for some time.
 On next sync they will notice lack of meta.json and assume partial block which excludes it from block being loaded.
 * Only compactor deletes metrics and index.
 * In further delete steps, starting with meta.json first ensures integrity mark being deleted first, so in case of deletion process being stopped, we can treat this block as partial block (rule 4th) and delete it gracefully.

+Along with this, we also store information about when the block was scheduled to be deleted so that it can be deleted at a later point in time.
+To do so, we create a file `compactor-meta.json` where we store information about when the block was scheduled to be deleted.
+Storing the information in a file makes it resilient to failures that result in restarts.

 There might be exception for malformed blocks that blocks compaction or reader operations.
 Since we may need to unblock the system immediately the block can be forcibly removed meaning that query failures may occur (reader loaded block, but not aware block was deleted).

 > 8 .
 Compactor waits minimum 15m (`deleteDelay`) before deleting the whole `To Delete` block.
 [Compactor change needed]

 This is to make sure we don't forcibly remove block which is still loaded on reader side.

-We do that by counting time from spotting lack of meta.json first.
-After 15 minutes we are ok to delete the whole directory.
+We check the `compactor-meta.json` file to identify if the block has to be deleted.
+After 15 minutes of marking the block to be deleted, we are ok to delete the whole block directory.

 ## Risks